karashiiro/xiv-resources/CONTRIBUTING.md

 * No Dalamud plugins that are in the plugin repository already.
 * No XIVAPI clients that are on the official website already.

-THe exception to all of this is that I *will* accept aggregators of the above.
+The exception to all of this is that I *will* accept aggregators of the above.
 For example, [XIV Mod Archive](https://www.xivmodarchive.com/) is linked, but specific mods are not.

 "Cheating" software will be added at my own discretion; what crosses that line will be decided somewhat arbitrarily.